 The Woodpecker Network

 Welcome to the woodpecker-network website our purposee is to encourage and facilitate the study of woodpeckers in Britain and Ireland and to provide a forum to share techniques, results and good practice.
-The network is co-ordinated by Ken and Linda Smith, who are based in West Sussex.
+The network is co-ordinated by Ken and Linda Smith, who are based in West Sussex and Gus Robin who is based in Somerset..

 The website has information on all woodpecker species found in Britain and Ireland but the main focus on the Lesser Spotted Woodpecker Dryobates minor, a species which is in strong decline compared to Great Spotted Woodpecker Dendrocopus major and Green Woodpeckers